Get access to everything we publish when you sign up for Outside+.

 Few would debate the importance of summer training for distance runners.
-In ordinary years, cross-country teams would be preparing for upcoming seasons, half and full marathoners would be targeting fall races, and track athletes would be laying the foundation for merciless schedules that start as early as December.
-Even with so much uncertainty right now, most runners recognize the opportunity before us to build fitness without interruptions by races or pressure to train through aches and pains.
+Now that the pandemic is fading into the past, cross-country teams are once again preparing for upcoming seasons, half and full marathoners are targeting fall races, and track athletes will soon be laying the foundation for merciless schedules that start as early as December.
+The summer months present the opportunity before us to build fitness without interruptions by races or pressure to train through aches and pains.

 Nor would many dispute that summertime features some of the toughest miles logged all year.
 Not only are most teams separated for a few months of lonely workouts, but extreme weather in certain places can exacerbate an already difficult task.
 There’s no getting around the fact that summer training is both necessary and hard; but there are ways to go about it safely and sustainably.

 Elite runners from four of the hottest cities in the U.S. — Phoenix, Houston, Jacksonville, and Las Vegas — show us how it’s done.

 Prepare for the Heat